instruqt/templates/kubernetes/02-exposing-nginx/assignment.md

 id: fcu5kqhhyzb7
 type: challenge
 title: Expose the NGINX service
-teaser: Use a NodePort to expose the NGINX webserver
+teaser: Use a NodePort to expose the NGINX web server
 notes:
 - type: text
   contents: You've just deployed NGINX.
 To view the deployment, create a NodePort